mpsonntag/snippets/staging/sh/gindoiupload.md

 GINSERVERALIAS=dev

 if [[ $# < 1 ]]; then
-  echo "...
-Need a path to a downloaded gin repository" exit 1 fi
+  echo "... need a path to a downloaded gin repository" exit 1 fi